 After 9/11, a big question I got a lot was, "why are you still a Muslim?"
 This question was often pre-empted or followed by distaste, horror, or anger with my decision to remain in a religion that, until now, hadn't received much screen time.
-My religion for many, now, equates to American lives lost, and atrocities committed.
-It … Continue reading Why are you still a Muslim?
+From then on, as it did for many others, my religion … Continue reading Why are you still a Muslim?

 Hello all, It has been a tremendous amount of time since my last post...I am both sorry for that, and glad I took some time to think without writing.
 Since my last post, some things have changed: My roommate is now someone I plan to spend my life (but not every second) with My marital … Continue reading Using my words.